rockitconsulting/test.rockitizer/README.md

 ## Main Concepts
-According to the maven conventions the following folders are important:
+According to the maven conventions the following folders of  your test.project are important:
 - `src/test/resources/` - location of the test plans
 - `src/test/java/` - location of the junit test runner

-Junit serves as glue and looks for the test plan with the same name starting the execution from the root folder of the corresponding test plan.
+Junit serves as glue and looks for the test plan with the same name starting its execution from the root folder.

 ### <a name="declarativetestplan"></a> Concept of declarative test plan